You are currently viewing Cybersecurity in Healthcare: Protecting Patient Data and Trust

 Cybersecurity in Healthcare: Protecting Patient Data and Trust

 Healthcare has taken center stage in cybercriminals’ crosshairs.
 Hospitals, clinics, and health systems are brimming with sensitive patient data that’s not just personal, it’s priceless.
 From patient records to medical devices, healthcare’s digital assets are targeted by hackers, costing billions and risking lives.
 But why does the healthcare industry, which already has enough on its plate, find itself under such relentless attack?
 Also, the average cost of a data breach in healthcare is $10 million, which is the highest of any industry.
-Let’s explore.
+Let’s explore cybersecurity in healthcare.

 Why Healthcare Get Hits More?